Shame Therapy & Guilt Therapy

 You may hear internal messages like:

-Shame becomes an internal system.
+Shame is an internal system.
 One part criticizes, another part absorbs the criticism, and other parts work hard to prevent exposure, rejection, or conflict.

 Even when you are capable, thoughtful, and deeply caring, shame can reappear quickly, especially in moments of conflict, disappointment, or perceived failure.

-This is especially common for women whose belonging once felt conditional on harmony, achievement, emotional containment, or sacrifice.
+This is common for people, especially women, whose belonging once felt conditional on harmony, achievement, emotional containment, or sacrifice.
 Shame becomes the mechanism that keeps you aligned with what once ensured connection.

 Shame often begins not within you, but in moments of being shamed - interpersonally, repeatedly, and over time.
 It usually forms within relationships, family systems, and cultural environments.